 Finally, Mangalam sponsors work on the Visual Dictionary & Thesaurus of Buddhist Sanskrit, an initiative that could have a major impact on the study of canonical languages.

-In 2008, the Tibetan Nyingma Meditation Center, a religious center founded by exiled Tibetan lama Tarthang Tulku, acquired a 26,000 sq. ft. building in downtown Berkeley, California, a century-old landmark In 2009, the new building, renamed Mangalam Centers, officially opened its doors and became the home of the Mangalam Research Center for Buddhist Languages.
-At symposium, Reinventing the Wheel, was held in November with prominent scholars from three continents gathering to offer support for MRC.
+In 2008, the Tibetan Nyingma Meditation Center, a religious center founded by exiled Tibetan lama Tarthang Tulku, acquired a 26,000 sq. ft. building in downtown Berkeley, California, a century-old landmark.
+In 2009, the new building, renamed Mangalam Centers, officially opened its doors and became the home of the Mangalam Research Center for Buddhist Languages.
+A symposium, Reinventing the Wheel, was held in November with prominent scholars from three continents gathering to offer support for MRC.

 Mangalam Research Center offered its first educational programs in the summer of 2010, when it hosted a three-week long graduate seminar led by six prominent academics.
 Since then, it has continued to offer educational programs and language training at various levels, with a special focus on the study of classical Sanskrit and classical Tibetan languages.

-We were fortunate to have as our first academic directorz two of the world’s leading scholars in the field of Buddhist Studies and Buddhist canonical languages: Professor Luis Gómez and Professor Michael Hahn.
-I the decade since then, both Professors Gómez and Hahn passed away.
+We were fortunate to have as our first academic directors two of the world’s leading scholars in the field of Buddhist Studies and Buddhist canonical languages: Professor Luis Gómez and Professor Michael Hahn.
+In the decade since then, both Professors Gómez and Hahn passed away.
 The postdoctoral programs established during their tenure are no longer active, although we continue to offer intensive training in Sanskrit and Tibetan as demand warrants.

-The Buddhist Translators Workbench [link], launched in 2010 and funded in part by the National Endowment for the Humanities, is still under active development.
-Under the direction of Dr. Ligeia Lugli, and with the help of qualified researchers,it has made great strides in the past several years.
+The Buddhist Translators Workbench, launched in 2010 and funded in part by the National Endowment for the Humanities, is still under active development.
+Under the direction of Dr. Ligeia Lugli, and with the help of qualified researchers, it has made great strides in the past several years.
 The current iteration can be found here:

 In 2018, MRC launched its own publishing imprint, Mangalam Press.
 Buddhist Spiritual Practices and Language of the Sutras were its first two publications, and it recently released the Vimalakīrtinirdeśa The Teaching of Vimalakīrti.